How to Become an Actor

 Should you study acting?
 YES!
 No matter how talented you are, you need to study your craft to get your talent noticed if you want to become an actor.
 Meryl Streep went to the prestigious Yale School of Drama, Al Pacino studied under Lee Strasberg at the Actors Studio, Kate Winslet started taking acting lessons at 11 years old!
 Wouldn't you say these are all talented actors?

 You can take many different paths on your way to becoming an actor.
-Click here to explore your different options, from getting a theater degree to taking classes or a summer acting course.
+Find out how to choose an acting school here.

 3rd STOP - Get a headshot and resume

 Your actor headshot is the first thing a casting director or agent will see.
 It needs to make a great first impression.
 Getting the right headshot can make a big difference as you start your acting career, especially since you may not have that much experience listed on your resume.
 For help with getting great acting pictures, check out this step by step guide on actor headshots, as well as this information on finding the perfect acting headshot photographer.

 How can you write a resume when you're just starting your career in acting?
 Don't worry.
 If you want to be an actor, you may have more acting experience then you think, plus there are many ways to gain experience.
 Click here for tips on how to build your resume!
 If you already have acting experience and training, visit our acting resume format page to learn how to format your resume or just view sample acting resumes.

 Before you read on, the most important thing to remember here is you do not need to have an agent to be an actor or to be an actress!